aag/adamgoforth-com/README.md

 install Node.js, then run `npm install`.
 Then you can run `./node_modules/.bin/gulp`, which will overwrite the file `style.min.css`.

+To use browser-sync to watch for changes and update the browser on changes, run `./node_modules/.bin/gulp serve`.

 License
 -------
 This is free software licensed under the